Requests

 pattern { X1 [ lemma="make" ]; X2 [ lemma="make" ] }

 If the node identifier is suffixed by the symbol $, the injectify constraint is relaxed.
 A node X$ can be mapped to any node in the graph (either already mapped by another node of the request or not).
+Note that X$ is a new name unrelated to any potential node named X.

 Example